funkdub/DMGN-Deep-Masking-Generative-Network-TIP2021/README.md

-# (TIP2021) Deep-Masking Generative Network:A Unified Framework for Background Restoration from Superimposed Images
+# (TIP2021) Deep-Masking Generative Network: A Unified Framework for Background Restoration from Superimposed Images

 Official code for TIP2021 paper: Deep-Masking Generative Network:A Unified Framework for Background Restoration from Superimposed Images.